 Condition L1 of the EPL states that the licensee must comply with section 120 of the POEO Act, which prohibits the pollution of waters.
 Stormwater quality must also meet discharge requirements outlined in Condition M2 of the EPL to monitor concentration of pollutants discharged.
-The EPL concentration limits are summarised in Table 4.2Error!
-Reference source not found. below and apply to monitoring Point 4 only.
+The EPL concentration limits are summarised in Table 4.2 below and apply to monitoring Point 4 only.